19hours/sg-statutes/Acts/Central Provident Fund Act.md

 then, subject to any regulations made under section 77(1), the following provisions shall apply:

-(i) if the order of court requires any person to pay to the Board any amount towards covering the deficiency in the minimum sum which the member is required to set aside, that person shall pay to the Board that amount;
+(i) if the order of court requires any person to pay to the Board any amount towards covering the deficiency in the member’s minimum sum, that person shall pay to the Board that amount;

+[Act 20 of 2011 wef 30/12/2011]

-(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the minimum sum which the member is required to set aside;
+(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the member’s minimum sum;

+[Act 20 of 2011 wef 30/12/2011]

 (iii) if —